pr1ntf/iohyve/README.md

 images.
 Lame, I know.
 For now, clone the latest git, run `./fixme.sh` in the directory.
 This should rename all the zvols to the correct scheme.

+The script will shutdown all the guests (scram).

 If you run into further issues, please feel free to open an issue.

 **Pre-Flight Checklist**